SachaCR/tfb/README.md

 - `-h`, `--help`          help for scale

 - `-n`, `--name` string   Set the scale name.
 Example: Major

-- `-r`, `--root` string   Set the root note of your scale.
-Take the first note by default.

 - `-f`, `--from` int      Render from that fret number (default 1)